The Baruch College Faculty Handbook

 ID photos, helping faculty learn names.
 Taking attendance is important

-not merely because of state regulations that students attend a
+not merely because of regulations that students attend a

 certain number of hours, but because it alerts the college to